solid/specification/meetings/README.md

 * Participants may switch roles provided that it is clear to the other participants and there are no conflicts of interest.
 * Participants other than the moderator should add themselves to the queue to talk, remove themselves, or allow others to go ahead.
 * State name to scribe.
 Be concise.
 Stay within topic.
-* May correct or improve fields marked by scribes during meeting.
+* Should consider it their responsibility to help the Scribe by offering to type summary into the chat; correct the log or improve fields marked by scribes during meeting; offer to fill in when scribe needs to speak.
 * Makes recommendations to improve meeting minutes, e.g., PRs.
 * Can recommend meeting topics before or during the meeting.
 * Participants should first attempt to use chats and repositories to work out concerns about the minutes or group decisions before meetings.
 Specific responses, e.g., clarifications or objections to previous group decisions can be proposed as topics to the meeting agenda.